 Introduction¶

-skim (Svalboard Keymap Image Maker) is a command-line tool that generates beautiful, publication-ready images of your keyboard layouts.
-It takes keymap configuration files from popular keyboard firmware tools and produces SVG or PNG images that you can use for documentation, reference cards, or sharing your layouts with the community.
+qmk-skim (Svalboard Keymap Image Maker) is a command-line tool that generates beautiful, publication-ready images of your keyboard layouts.
+It takes keymap configuration files from popular keyboard firmware tools and produces SVG or raster images (PNG, JPEG, etc.) that you can use for documentation, reference cards, or sharing your layouts with the community.

 If you use a Svalboard split keyboard with QMK firmware, you’ve probably wanted to visualize your keymap layout.
 Maybe you want to: